 The fitting process is specified by an ADJUST data section.
-This starts with a VARIABLES subsection, which takes the same form as a PAIRS section, but instead of parameter values it takes string arguments, which are arbitrary names (maximum 8 characters) for those parameters that are to be optimized.
+This starts with a VARIABLES subsection, which takes the same form as a PAIRS section, but instead of parameter values it takes string arguments, which are arbitrary names (maximum 12 characters) for those parameters that are to be optimized.
 A null string, or either of the strings "0" or "-" denotes that the corresponding parameter is to be kept constant during the optimization.
+Parameters listed in the PAIRS section need not appear in the ADJUST specification; any not mentioned will be kept constant with the value given.
+The ADJUST section may be repeated, to allow other parameters to be fitted, possibly while keeping previously-fitted parameters constant.
+However all parameters specified under ADJUST must have been listed in the PAIRS section, possibly with zero values.